nvsclub/difusion_com/README.md

 - Percentagem de nós que receberam a mensagem correta dos que receberam;
 - Percentagem de nós que receberam a mensagem correta;
 - Análise temporal;

+## Implementation

+### Class Main
+- Creates graph topology
+- Creates the nodes in the topology and mantains a connection to them in order to verify state
+- Invoques visualization module to check the state of the network

+### Class Node
+- Creates a thread for server and a thread for clients OR
+- Creates a server thread and when comunications are needed creates a thread for the client OR
+- Creates a server thread and does the client comunication in the same thread